Saint-Paul-Orthodox-Church/Rosary/SorrowfulRosary.md

 Annunciation of Our Lady."
 5. While contemplating this mystery, say the Our Father on the large bead just before the medal.
 Then say a Hail Mary on each of the ten small beads after the medal.
 After the tenth Hail Mary, say the Glory be on the knot or chain.
-(As an aid to this contemplation, certain short devotional phrases may be added to each recitation of the Hail Mary, as is described below.)
 6. Now proceed to the second mystery, saying the Our Father on the large bead and ten Hail Marys on the small beads, ending with the Glory be.
 Continue in this wise until the Chaplet, or set of mysteries appointed for the day, has been